Choosing the Right Sex for Your Two New Kittens: What You Need to Know

 Understanding Kitten Behavior

 Male kittens are often more playful and boisterous.
-For example, a playful male may engage in energetic games that involve chasing toys or racing through your living space.
+For example, a playful male may engage in energetic games that involve chasing toys or racing through my living space.
 However, if not neutered, their high energy can sometimes lead to aggressive behavior as they age.
 In fact, studies show that 60% of unneutered male cats show signs of aggression, particularly territorial disputes.

 Advantages of Adopting Two Male Kittens